 Getting and Keeping Insurance After Living Donation

-Q: Do I need health insurance to be an organ donor?
+Q: Do I need health insurance to be a donor?

 A: We recommend you have health insurance for your own protection before and after donation, for your own health care needs in the long term.
 However, your own insurance will not be billed for the donation or costs associated with the donor work-up -- even if you decide not to donate or if you are ‘ruled out’ medically.

 Q: Why do you recommend that I have my own health insurance?